aeratek/kinisi-main/README.md

-API Semantics of Kinisi Data Management Network Experimental
+#Kinisi Data Management Network

+{API Semantics - Experimental}

 The core of this API experiment is the desire to build an API that doesn't make a ton of assumptions about the underlying storage technology.
 That said, there are some guarantees that must be reached in